 Game Hunter also had a couple arcade machines.
 It was here that my love for World Heroes began.
 The 1st character I used was Brocken, the M. Bison slash Dhalsim hybrid, and never looked back

 On top of all this, they also carried anime.
-I'll never forget when my old best friend, Nelson, rented "Devil Hunter."
-We watched it that evening in his room with our friends and Nellie's little brother, Johnny.
+I will never forget when my old best friend, Nelson, rented "Devil Hunter."
+We watched it that evening in his room with our friends and Nelly's little brother, Johnny.
 I was amazed at the amount of nudity!
-We tried our best to kick out Johnny, at least Nellie and I did, but we were outmatched by the fierce curiosity of a seven year old.
+We tried our best to kick out Johnny, at least Nelson and I did, but we were outmatched by the fierce curiosity of a seven year old.
 We tried shielding his innocent eyes with Nelson's pillows, but to no avail.
 It was sheer chaos as the other guys yelled and got all riled up at the nude scenes.
-Ah, to be 10 again....
+Ah, to be 10 years old again...

 Game Hunter's import selection was probably what made them so "legendary."
 Recall that back then, import did not mean just another version of a game but rather carried a strong aura of mystique

 I'll never forget this, because my dad absolutely flipped out.
 Game Hunter was a good drive away, so my dad went to town on the poor dude.
-I think the term the kids use today is: "Pwnage" ... or something
+I think the term the kids use today is, "Pwnage"

 All in all though, I'll always harbor very fond memories of Game Hunter.
 The buzz it had and created within my gaming group was unmatched, and truly a sign of the times.
 Times that have long passed on...

-When this opened in 1994 near my house, I excitedly walked there by myself.
+When this opened in 1994 literally a 5 minute walk away from my house, I practically ran to the entrance.
 A big sign on the window read:

 FREE MEMBERSHIP!
 COME IN AND GET ONE!
 GRAND OPENING!